-Notice to Parents' Council of annual review of Anti- Bullying Policy
+Notice to Parent(s)/Guardian(s) & Parents' Association of annual review of Anti-Bullying Policy

-10:
+To: Parent(s)/Guardian(s) & Parents' Association

-The Board of Management of St. Fintan's High S chool wishes to inform you that:
+The Board of Management of St. Fintan's High School wishes to inform you that:

-The Board of Management's Annual Review of implementation was completed at the Board me
+• The Board of Management's Annual Review of the School's Anti-Bullying Policy and its implementation was completed at the Board meeting of 20th December 2023

-The review was conducted in accordance with Department's Anti-Bullying Procedures for Prim
+• The review was conducted in accordance with the checklist set out in Appendix 4 of the Department's Anti-Bullying Procedures for Primary and Post-Primary Schools.

-Signed: Date:

-Chairperson, Board of Management
+Signed: Date: Chairperson, Board of Management

-Signed: Date:

-Secretary, Board of Management
+Signed: Date: Secretary, Board of Management

-Appendix 2 (To be stored in Principal's Office)

-Record of Investigation of Suspected Bullying Behaviour